 If you are an educator, you should know that one of the best ways to increase classroom engagement levels and share content knowledge is through the use of media.
 Gone are the days of traditional mediums like paper and pen!
 Now, with the power of technology and innovation, we can use creative platforms such as websites or videos.
+In this article, we will be discussing some of the best YouTube channels to follow for teachers.

 How can you use videos in your classrooms?
 Consider using them as interactive exercises where you can guide students through questions, reflections, or content knowledge, or use them for recaps at the end of a teaching topic.
 You can also consider using videos as a way to engage students through incentivised learning, such as a movie day, or as a way to impart general knowledge on days where you do not have to cover syllabus content.

 When it comes to finding good educational videos, YouTube serves as a handy repository site.
-From videos that range from entertainment content, to brand marketing videos, to educational ones, we have sourced the web to find the 8 best YouTube channels for teachers.
+From videos that range from entertainment content, to brand marketing videos, to educational ones, we have sourced the web to find the 8 best YouTube channels to follow for teachers.
 We hope that you can use these channels to improve your classroom engagement and lesson plans, effectively elevating the learning and enjoyment of your students!

 Without further ado, let’s dive right in.